 - To create headers in body text, use the Format drop-down menu in the Text Block Editor.
 After creating headers, you can change the heading styles.
 To learn more, visit Formatting and styling text.

 - Using consistent fonts creates a unified look for your site, so these options are intentionally limited.
-To edit fonts beyond the available tweaks, you can add a custom font using our integration with Typekit or Google fonts, or by adding custom CSS.
+To edit fonts beyond the available tweaks, you can add a custom font using our integrations with Adobe Fonts or Google Fonts, or by adding custom CSS.

 Note: Some fonts may render differently across devices, such as Windows versus Mac.